-In order to meet the terminal rule requirement, a learner must take the external assessment, Component 2, in their final series, i.e. the one in which a final award is claimed.
-Component 1 can be completed prior to or in the same academic year as Component 2.
+In order to meet the terminal rule requirement, a learner must take the external assessment, Component 3 in their final series, i.e. the one in which a final award is claimed.
+If resitting, any prior attempts of Component 3 will not be used towards the learner's qualification grade, even if the result from the earlier attempt is higher.

-The Level 2 Distinction grade at qualification level will be awarded only if a learner has achieved a Level 2 Distinction in each component and the minimum number of Uniform Marks for the Level 2 Distinction at qualification level.
+The Level 2 Distinction grade at qualification level will be awarded only if a learner has achieved a Level 2 Distinction in each component and the minimum number of uniform marks for the Level 2 Distinction at qualification level.